Eye-tracked Virtual Reality: A Comprehensive Survey on Methods and Privacy Challenges

 The privacy guarantee is interpreted with a lone privacy parameter $k$ linked to the upper bound on re-identification.
-Utilizing k-anonymity on eye-tracking feature data, David-John et al.~\cite{k_anonymity_etra22} showed that person re-identification accuracies drop to chance levels while the utility of a model trained on privacy-preserving data is kept within reasonable ranges when the document-type classification was the utility task.
-However, the methods used to achieve $k$-anonymity typically depend on the duplication or generalization of data which is not ideal when releasing datasets for research or statistical purposes.
-This led David-John et al.~\cite{10049660,k_anonymity_etra22} to introduce the guarantee of $k,\gamma$-plausible deniability to eye-tracking data as well.
-Plausible deniability differs from $k$-anonymity in that it specifically applies to synthetic data generated by a model.
-All synthetic data generated by the model is tested to ensure that it meets the following privacy guarantee prior to release.
+Utilizing k-anonymity on eye feature data, \cite{k_anonymity_etra22} showed that person re-identification accuracies drop to chance levels.
+In contrast, the utility of a model trained on privacy-preserving data remains within reasonable ranges when the document-type classification is the utility task, similar to the works on differential privacy.
+However, the methods used to achieve $k$-anonymity typically depend on the duplication or generalization of data, which is not ideal when releasing datasets for research or statistical purposes.
+This issue led \cite{10049660,k_anonymity_etra22} to introduce the guarantee of $k,\gamma$-plausible deniability to eye-tracking data.
+Plausible deniability differs from $k$-anonymity in that it applies explicitly to synthetic data generated by a model.
+All synthetic data generated by the model is tested to ensure that it meets the following privacy guarantee before release.

 \begin{definition} {\emph{Plausible Deniability.}} For any dataset $D$ where $|D|\geq k$, and any record $y$ generated by a probabilistic generative model $\mathbf{M}$ such that $y = \mathbf{M}(d_1)$ for $d_i \in D$, it is stated that $y$ is releasable with ($k$,$\gamma$)-plausible deniability if there exist at least $k-1$ unique records $d_2,..., d_k \in D \setminus \{d_1\}$, such that